All Collections

 launchChecklist(checklistId, options)

 This method triggers a Checklist.
-If another Checklist is being previewed, it will interrupt it, then start the requested one.
+If another Checklist is being previewed, it will interrupt it and start the requested one.

 To locate the Checklist's ID, access your panel and edit any existing Checklist.
 Its ID will be at the end of the URL.